Meet the courageous people who risk their lives to rescue North Korean refugees!

 On their way, they actually bought poison so that they could kill themselves quickly if they got caught by Chinese border police.
 This is a common strategy among North Korean defectors.
 Why do you think they would rather die than be sent back?

-(Can be skipped): Take some time to read the other rescue stories.
+(Can be skipped): Take some time to read stories of other rescued refugees.
+Tim often have to make hard choices, as resources are limited.
 If you only had money to rescue three of these defectors, who would you choose?

 Why do you think China abdicates its responsibility according to international refugee law by forcibly repatriating North Korean escapees?
 What do you feel about your country’s response to the international refugee crisis?